-The ABLE Scholarship Committee has up to $2000 to fund development of investigative laboratory activities.
-The purpose of these grants is to encourage, support, and acknowledge developments in biology laboratory teaching at the university and college level.
+The ABLE Grants-in-Aid Committee awards funding for development of investigative laboratory activities.
+The purpose of this grant is to encourage, support, and acknowledge developments in biology laboratory teaching at the university and college level.
 The maximum award per grant is $5000, and the number of grants awarded annually is based on the availability of funding and the quality of applications received.

-The grants are intended to develop lab teaching material to benefit the home institution as well as the ABLE membership.
-Examples of activities that are “fundable” include, but are not limited to: designing new labs, improving existing labs, developing pedagogical techniques for teaching in a laboratory setting, or developing multi-media tools (including computer aided instruction).
-Highest priority will be given to proposals that are innovative and adaptable to being taught at other institutions, contain activities that are inquiry based, provide real world research experiences, and/or allow students to contribute to scientific knowledge.
-This grant is not for supporting normal laboratory activities of an instructor, such as revising a lab manual, reviewing literature, or repairing equipment; or for one-time only activities such as field trips, guest speakers, or multi-media rentals.
+This grant is intended to develop lab teaching material to benefit the home institution as well as the ABLE membership.
+Examples of activities that are “fundable” include, but are not limited to: designing new labs, improving existing labs, developing pedagogical techniques for teaching in a laboratory setting, or developing multi-media tools.
+Highest priority is given to proposals that are innovative, are adaptable to being taught at other institutions, contain activities that are inquiry based, provide real world research experiences, and/or allow students to contribute to scientific knowledge.
+This grant is not for supporting normal laboratory activities of an instructor, such as revising a lab manual, reviewing literature, or repairing equipment, or for one-time-only activities such as guest speakers or multi-media rentals.
 Projects must be original work.
 If the proposal adapts existing material, clearly cite the source and describe how your project differs.

 - Be affiliated with a 2- or 4-year post-secondary institution as faculty, staff, or graduate student;